Barrowby

 Barrowby is a village and civil parish in the South Kesteven district of Lincolnshire, England.
 It is 2 mi west of Grantham.
 It overlooks the Vale of Belvoir and has a Grade I listed parish church.
 The hamlet of Casthorpe is part of the parish.
 The 2001 Census listed 795 households and a population of 1,996, which fell to 840 households with 1,952 inhabitants at the 2011 census.
 It was estimated at 1,986 in 2019.

 Etymology

 The first written records for Barrowby appear in the Domesday Book of 1086, in which the village is referred to as "Bergebi".
 This is thought to derive from the Scandinavian languages' berg-by meaning village by the hill.

 History

 The Domesday Book record shows there was a church with a priest and 60 acre of meadow.
 The village belonged until the 19th century to the historical wapentake of Winnibriggs and Threo.

 The Domesday village of Casthorpe is 1.5 mi west from Barrowby.
 By the 14th century it was referred to in records as two holdings, East and West Casthorpe.
 It is now little more than a cluster of farm buildings.
 A further deserted medieval village is Newbo, 1.5 mi to the north-west, site of Newbo Abbey.
 The village was located by archaeologists in 1970.

+1941 mid-air collision

+On 11 October 1941, at 9.20pm, a Junkers Ju 88 'R4+NL', of Nachtjagdgeschwader 2, had a mid-air collision with a RAF Airspeed Ltd. aircraft; the British aircraft AB767 crashed at 87 Dysart Road.
+Three German aircrew were killed, after the Junkers aircraft crashed at Westry Corner.